Psychiatry Computational Research

 Another important goal of this research discipline is to apply computational approaches to the development of parametrically detailed and back-translatable (human to animal) behavioral assays across mental health–relevant domains of function.

 Our researchers are also developing novel neuroengineering and neurotechnologies to improve understanding of brain oscillations in response to optimized acoustic stimulations during sleep.
-In collaboration with Ricardo S. Osorio, MD, and other colleagues, Dr. Chen is also analyzing changes in sleep spindles in patients with preclinical Alzheimer’s disease or schizophrenia.
+In collaboration with Ricardo M. Osorio Suarez, MD, and other colleagues, Dr. Chen is also analyzing changes in sleep spindles in patients with preclinical Alzheimer’s disease or schizophrenia.
 Their goal is to identify important biomarkers of these conditions and to provide new nonpharmacological therapeutic targets for brain disorders.

-Another research initiative, conducted in close collaboration with Jing Wang, MD, PhD, is to employ noninvasive or minimally invasive brain stimulations of targeted neural circuits to explore the effects of demand-based neuromodulation on acute and chronic pain.
+Another research initiative, conducted in close collaboration with Jing Wang, MD, PhD, is to employ invasive or minimally invasive brain stimulations of targeted neural circuits to explore the effects of demand-based neuromodulation on acute and chronic pain in rodent models.
+Additionally, the Chen–Wang team uses the closed-loop brain–machine interface (BMI) to dissect cortical circuit mechanisms and their links to pain behavior.

-Currently, our lab is collaborating with a research team led by Orrin Devinsky, MD, at the Comprehensive Epilepsy Center to investigate the diagnosis and treatment of postoperative pain in epileptic patients.
+Currently, the Chen lab is also collaborating with a research team led by Orrin Devinsky, MD, at the Comprehensive Epilepsy Center to investigate the EEG- and ECG-based biomarkers of SUDEP (sudden unexpected death in epilepsy) in patients with epilepsy.
+In a new collaboration with Jacqueline A. French, MD, Dr. Devinsky, and other colleagues, the Chen lab is applying ML techniques to identify treatment-resistant biomarkers for epilepsy patients.

-Our researchers also hope to develop mobile or portable smart devices for monitoring brain activity, promoting brain health, and enhancing memory and cognitive function.
+To promote translational applications, the Chen lab also hopes to develop mobile or portable smart devices for monitoring brain activity, promoting brain health, and enhancing memory and cognitive function.

 Current grant funding comes from the National Institutes of Health and the National Science Foundation.